VinGuler/nodejs-simple-server/README.md

 # Simple Node.js Serve

-Simple Node.js server, using Express.js and Socket.io.
+Simple Node.js server, using Express.js.

-I created this as a template server for whenever I need a quick server.
+I created this as a template server for whenever I need a quick server to serve files.

-Feel free to `pull` and use for your needs.
+Feel free to `clone` and use for your needs.

 ## Install

-### After pulling

 `npm install`

-### After installing

 `npm run start`